IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-02-understand-data-flow.md

 10. In the editor palette, right-click **Toolkits**.
 11. In the context menu, clear **Show All Toolkits**.

-##  Add operators to enhance monitoring.html
+##  Add operators to enhance monitoring

 Two new operators are needed to make your application easier to monitor and debug.
 The Throttle operator copies tuples from input to output at a